xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_7_Service_en.md

 + Unify the specification of cross-business behavior calls

 ### 7.2 Design Ideas
++ How to divide the service and how to grasp the granularity
+  1. All businesses in the range from "game login complete" to "game logout start" are regarded as service division objects.
+  2. Divide service units on a regular basis.
+The division rules are as follows:
+     + Priority is given to dividing the game business and obtaining a functional system.
+     + The functional system is further divided according to data, display and management to obtain service units.
+     + Data reading and writing are isolated through the interface.
+  3. Design a functional open interface (read-only interface) for each service unit.
+  4. The communication between service units adopts the event mechanism.
-+ According to the idea of IOC, extended business services are added to the framework management in the form of injection.
++ According to the idea of ​​IOC, extended business services are added to the service framework management in the form of injection.
-+ According to the design idea of the game engine, an interface function called at a fixed timing is added to the extended business service, which is used for initializing data, releasing data or special logic implementation inside the service.
++ According to the design idea of ​​the game engine, an interface function called at a fixed timing is added to the extended business service, which is used for initializing data, releasing data or special logic implementation inside the service.
 + All extension services are managed by the framework, which is convenient for unified processing of initialization, update and release.

 ### 7.3 Interface description